allpix-squared/allpix-squared/src/modules/DepositionLaser/README.md

 ## Description

-Beam: cylindric beam with gaussian profile
+Beam: gaussian transversal profile
 TODOs:
-* Converging/diverging beam
 * Pulse shape in config
 * Beam waist in waist units instead of sigma

 Photon tracking: photons are currently tracked with straight lines using Liang-Barsky clipping, exponential (w.r.t. depth) absorption in silicon sensors is generated
 TODOs:
 * Terminate tracks if a passive object is hit
 * Photon refraction on sensor surface

 Lookup table for absorption from [[1]](#1) is used